HashDash Logo

 Vaporizer Crisis of 2019

 Due to untested, unlicensed illicit vape cartridges, there was an unfortunate vape crisis in 2019.
-Many people had their lungs damaged due to a substance called vitamin E acetate.
-However, these bad things don’t happen when consumers and product makers behave legally and responsibly.
+Many people had their lungs damaged due to a substance called vitamin E acetate present in illegal vape oils.
+These bad things don’t happen when consumers and product makers behave legally and responsibly, but that often starts with access to quality medicine.
 Bad actors must be called out by responsible and conscious cannabis consumers.
 This is the way we prevent harmful materials from being illegally added to vape cartridges.

 Throughout 2019, there were 54 confirmed cases of death, and an alarming 2,600+ people were sent to the hospital for vaped-related injuries.
-Vapes were exploding due to faulty and cheaply made products, many of which came from China, resulting in. tariffs placed on products made there.
+Vapes were exploding due to faulty and cheaply made products, many of which came from China, resulting in tariffs placed on products made in these areas.

-As 2019 drew to a close, we found out that the cause of most of these deaths is a dirty THC additive called Vitamin E Acetate.
-THC additive came almost exclusively from illicit vapes.
+As 2019 drew to a close, we found out that the cause of most of these deaths was a dirty filler substance called Vitamin E Acetate.
+This additive came almost exclusively from illicit vapes, where companies were trying to cheapen products by adding additional chemicals.
 There are other nasty additives responsible for vape-related injuries, but Vitamin E Acetate is the main one, according to the CDC.

 Companies are responsible for the products they produce.
 If they aren’t clean, it’s our responsibility as consumers to speak out and use every platform we have to inform the cannabis community about these bad actors.